 When sending flowers to be included in the funeral itself, the message should be addressed to the deceased rather than the family.
-Suitable messages include:
+Suitable funeral flower messages include:

 The accompanying message gives you one last opportunity to say your goodbyes and can be a very important aspect of the bereavement process; therefore, take extra special care when selecting your final words.